What to expect for your personal finances in 2018

 Q. What about tax changes?

 A. This is the big question mark for many.
-The tax overhaul bill, which passed Congress Wednesday and is awaiting the signature of President Donald Trump, would take effect in 2018.
+The tax overhaul bill will take effect in 2018.

 You may see changes almost immediately in your withholdings from your paycheck.
-The IRS said earlier this month that it is closely monitoring the bill and expects to issue initial withholding guidance in January, which would allow taxpayers to begin seeing the benefits of the change as early as February.
+The IRS said this month that it expects to issue initial withholding guidance in January, which would allow taxpayers to begin seeing the benefits of the change as early as February.

 However, other big changes from the overhaul — such as a lower tax rate or elimination of some deductions — won't be fully evident until you complete your taxes in the spring of 2019.